marcosbacci/sensor/README.md

 ### Dynamic Port Mapping:
 ```
-Listening for logical port 3344 on dynamic port 45012
+Listening on port: 3344
-Listening for logical port 3355 on dynamic port 45013
+Listening on port: 3355
 ```

 ---